FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-sso.rst

 					}
 				]

     Here, the FhirUser claim will be derived from the Patient or Practitioner resource with the identifier system "https://myidentifiersystem" and the value of the family_name claim from the ID token, and email with the value of the email claim from the ID token.
-Also see the :ref:`firely_auth_settings_externalidp`.
+Also see the :ref:`firely_auth_settings_externalidp` section.

 #.
 Configure security groups